1deg/resource-server-api-docs/docs/resources/organizations/tags.md

 #### `GET resources/:resource_id/tags`

-Returns a list of the tags on a provider.
+Returns a list of the tags on a organization.

 #### `POST resources/:resource_id/tags`

-Adds a tag to a provider.
+Adds a tag to a organization.
 Anyone can add a tag to a resource.

 #### `DELETE resources/:resource_id/tags/:id`

-Deletes a tag from a provider.
+Deletes a tag from a organization.
 The `:id` in this case is the `name` attribute, but the parameter name is `id`

 ### Permissions

 * Anyone can add a tag.
-* Only the owner of the associated resource provider and admins can delete a tag.
+* Only the owner of the associated organization and admins can delete a tag.